 Microsoft created a simple GUI tool called Show and Hide updates.
 Using this tool, you can hide any update you want with just a few clicks.
 Though the tool is mainly intended to hide driver updates, you can also use it to hide other updates.

 1. First, download the Show and Hide Update tool.
 Once downloaded, double-click on the file.
 Being a portable application, you don’t have to install it.

 2. In the main window, click on the “Next” button to continue.

 3. Since we want to hide the updates, click on the “Hide Updates” option.

 4. The application will now scan your system and lists all the available updates.
 Select the checkbox next to the update you want to hide and click on the “Next” button.

 5. The application will now hide the selected update automatically.
-Once hidden, you will see the “fixed” message in the next screen.
-Click on the “Close” button and you are done.
+Once hidden, you will see the “fixed” message on the next screen.
+Click on the “Close” button, and you are done.

 1.1 Unhide Updates Using Show and Hide Updates Tool

 In the future, if you want to unhide the hidden update, follow the below steps.